crypto-org-chain/awesome/README.md

 ## Disclaimer

 This is a community-driven repository.
-It does not reflect the views of Crypto.org.
-Under no circumstances will Crypto.org be liable for the impacts and losses created by using these projects.
+It does not reflect the views of Cronos POS Chain.
+Under no circumstances will Cronos POS Chain be liable for the impacts and losses created by using these projects.